 - Check: Home Sewing Depot Tote bag Patterns and Tutorials

-For this pattern, you’ll need an outer fabric and a liner fabric.
-I like at least one of the fabrics to be a heavier weight to help the bag hold its shape a little better.
+For this pattern, you’ll need an outer and liner fabric.
+I like at least one of the fabrics to be heavier to help the bag hold its shape a little better.
 All seam allowances are 1/2″ unless otherwise noted.

 Small size: Cut 15″ squares from both your outer and lining fabric with the centerfold of the fabric at the bottom of the square.
 (If you do it this way, you’ll be cutting through two layers of fabric, and if you were to open it up, you would have a rectangle of 15″ x 30″.)
-At each of the bottom corners, cut a rectangle 2 1/2″ tall by 3″ wide.
+Cut a rectangle 2 1/2″ tall by 3″ wide at each of the bottom corners.
 If the fabric you’re using doesn’t allow you to have the centerfold at the bottom, you’ll cut two rectangles from both fabrics 15″ wide by 15 1/2″ tall, and your corners will be 3″ square.

 Put the right sides together for the outer fabric, then stitch up the sides.
 Repeat with the lining fabric.

 Stitch that together if you have a raw edge rather than a fold at the bottom.